 Christi Parsons

-Christi Parsons became a faculty member and the director of Capital News Service’s Annapolis bureau in January 2024.
-She had been an enterprise editor and assistant managing editor at CNN.
+Christi Parsons became director of Merrill College's Capital News Service D.C. bureau in January 2026.
+She had joined the college as a faculty member and director of the CNS Annapolis bureau in January 2024.
+She was previously an enterprise editor and assistant managing editor at CNN.

 Parsons has been a journalist for more than 30 years, reporting all over the U.S. and from 32 countries around the world.
 She previously was a senior editor at The Atlantic; a White House correspondent for the Los Angeles Times; a national political writer, state and local reporter for The Chicago Tribune; and a local reporter for several newspapers around the South.
 She has covered presidential campaigns since the 1990s, and was one of the longest-serving chroniclers of the rise and presidency of Barack Obama, covering him from the beginning of his term in the Illinois Senate and throughout his time in the White House.